In today’s article, we’ll show you 5 critical points you need to know about kitchen flies and allergy. Keep reading to find out more.

 Most of these formulas use natural blends of essential oils, such as lemongrass, cedarwood, peppermint, rosemary, and eucalyptus.
 Which produces a scent that most species of kitchen flies hate, keeping your kitchen fly free

 - Recommendations: Wondercide Natural Insect Repellent

 - KILLS & REPELS.
 A preventative and a treatment, this plant-powered insect spray kills and repels indoor pests and keeps your home protected.
 Kills...

 - PROTECT YOUR HOME.
 This versatile bug control spray is also an indoor flea treatment and flea killer for your home.
-It kills fleas in carpet,...
+It kills adult fleas on household...

-- SAFE AROUND DOGS & CATS WHEN USED AS DIRECTED.
-This spray is gentle enough to use several times a week around your loved ones and pets throughout the...
+- SAFE AROUND PETS & FAMILY WHEN USED AS DIRECTED.
+This spray is safe for daily use around dogs, cats, and family throughout the house when used as...